eos/eos/doc/installation.rst

 If the ``configure`` script finds any problems with your system, it will complain loudly.

+The flag ``with-boost-python-suffix`` might be necessary, depending on the installation of Python and BOOST.
+For example, when `boost-python3` is installed on macOS via `brew`, you can find the suffix by inspecting the installed libraries:
+``ls /usr/local/lib/libboost_python*``
+might yield
+``/usr/local/lib/libboost_python39.a``.
+Here, the flag ``--with-boost-python-suffix=39`` is required.

-After successful configuration, build EOS by running the following command
+After successful configuration, build EOS by running the following command:

 ::

   make -j all

-The ``-j`` option instructs the ``make`` programm to use all available processors to parallelize the build process.
+The ``-j`` option instructs the ``make`` program to use all available processors to parallelize the build process.
 #We strongly recommend testing the build by running the command

 ::